Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/readme.md

 # Projects

-note: I have added code sand box links for each project, where, applicable.
+note: I have added code sand box links for each project, where, applicable. most of the time, the linked code sandbox has the latest code.

 1. [helloworld](helloworld) - a 'hello world' react js project without any extra libraries. just the core basics. includes codesandbox.
 1. [helloworld2023](helloworld2023) - hello world, but improved for 2023. routing. basic input and output. image slider. includes codesandbox.
-1. [StarterNASAAPODReactJS](StarterNASAAPODReactJS) - consuming web api. redux. fetch calls. includes codesandbox.
 1. [localstoragehelloworld](localstoragehelloworld) - using local storage. includes codesandbox.
 1. [httpshelloworld](httpshelloworld) - a hello world project that shows how to configure https.
 Very useful when you are interacting with online services, like fb login or api servers, that demand that you use https even when running the code on localhost.
 1. [listdemo](listdemo) - different ways to use lists in react js.
+1. [reduxhelloworld](reduxhelloworld) - redux hello world with .
+1. [StarterNASAAPODReactJS](StarterNASAAPODReactJS) - consuming web api. redux. fetch calls. includes codesandbox.

 # archived